 - 9.1.
-Distance race marks are land marks such as islands and points of land, government navigational marks, mark boats, or temporary orange and yellow inflatable marks as described in the individual race Sailing Instructions. - 9.2.
-The marks for Buoy Racing will be white cylindrical South Sound Sailing Society marks approximately 2 feet tall, or inflatable orange and yellow drop marks.
+Distance race marks are landmarks such as islands and points of land, government navigational marks, mark boats, or temporary orange, red and yellow inflatable marks as described in the individual race Sailing Instructions. - 9.2.
+The marks for Buoy Racing will be white cylindrical South Sound Sailing Society marks approximately 2 feet tall, government navigation marks, or inflatable orange, red and yellow drop marks.